abinit/abinit/doc/mkdocs-tutorials/nlo.md

 ## Electronic non-linear susceptibility, non-resonant Raman tensor, electro-optic effect.

-This lesson aims at showing how to get the following non-linear physical properties, for an insulator :
+This lesson aims at showing how to get the following non-linear physical properties, for an insulator:

   * The non-linear optical susceptibilities
   * The Raman tensor of TO and LO modes
   * The electro-optic coefficients

 We will work on AlAs.
-During the preliminary steps needed to compute non- linear properties, one will also obtain several linear response properties :
+During the preliminary steps needed to compute non-linear properties, one will also obtain several linear response properties:

   * The Born effective charges
   * The dielectric constant